There are many scenarios in which downloading all WordPress media files becomes required.

 3. Use FTP Client

-Your next option is to use the FTP (file transfer protocol), which requires you to download an FTP client and install it to your computer.
+Your next option is to use the FTP (file transfer protocol), which requires you to download an FTP client and install it on your computer.
 FTP is basically a method of transferring files between a client (your computer) and a server (your WordPress website).

 FTP is, of course, an excellent solution for WordPress management.